originalop/Batch-files/README.md

 echo Task started after 5 seconds. pause
 ```
-**This piece of code wait for 5 seconds to execute the file.
-This would help you when you want to copy data from source to destination afer startup and 40 seconds later due to system bootup.**
+**This piece of code waits for 5 seconds before executing the file.
+This delay can be useful when you want to copy data from the source to the destination after startup, allowing the system 40 seconds to fully boot up**
 ---